-What is your pastor supposed to do?
+What do I think of Rhonda Stoppe’s book published by Harvest House Publishers?
 Let’s plunge into the Deeper Waters and find out.

 I make it a point to read books on marriage regularly and though this one was meant for the wives, I found it on a Kindle sale and decided to pick it up.
 I want to understand matters from a woman’s perspective after all.
 Rhonda Stoppe is writing from the perspective of a pastor’s wife to women who are believing very foolish things about marriage.

 I know very well that we men are just as guilty, but this book is for the women.
 Each chapter also ends with a note from her husband Steve.
 There are also references to their website so you can see a video of her and Steve talking about the issue under question.

 She emphasizes at the start that the way to love your husband best, and anyone else for that matter, is to love God first.
 If you are in a marriage and you and your spouse are both loving God first, loving each other will come much more easily.
 It’s a sort of win-win.
 You have a good walk with God and you have a better marriage as a result.

 She also rightly says that if you make it about your feelings, then you’re going to suffer for it.
 Feelings are something that change and are unstable.
 We all know this.
 Strangely enough, so many of us still like to base reality on our feelings.
 Your marriage is not about a promise to have good feelings towards one another.
 It’s about a promise to love one another and do good to one another.